Welcome to the Art and Design Department

 Key Stage 4

 Often you will be given a theme, which you will need to research.
 Observational studies are a good place to begin.
-Always try to draw from first hand experience, which means from objects, people, etc. A camera is sometimes useful to record information.
+Always try to draw from first hand experience, which means from objects, people, etc. A camera is useful to record information.

 How will my work be assessed?